Media Appearances

 Sterling Stutz, MPH

-In their role, Sterling works with Indigenous community partners, other researchers, practicum students, and research assistants to further the work of the AMP Lab.
-Most of this research is related to Indigenous cultural safety, health policy, land-based learning, and the social determinants of health.
-Outside of their work with AMP Lab, Sterling is an avid gardener and current DLSPH PhD student whose work looks collective healing and supporting anti-colonial spaces and futures within diaspora Judaism.
+In their role as Research Officer, Sterling works with Indigenous community partners, other researchers, and research assistants on community-based research projects related to Indigenous cultural safety, health policy, land-based learning, and the social determinants of health.
+Outside of their work with AMP Lab, Sterling is an avid gardener and current PhD student whose work looks at the impact of antisemitism on Jewish health and supporting anti-colonial spaces and futures within diaspora Judaism.

 Research Assistants